 A dual display can help organize your monitors and place Discord on the target monitor.

 The first thing is to enable extend mode for your monitors.

-Click on the Win +P keyboard keys, then select the extend mode.
+Click on the Win +P keyboard keys, then select the extended mode.

 Rearrange the displays by dragging the rectangles to attain proper orientation for the monitors.
 Also, identify which display is 1 or 2.